dirkjan/portfolio/collections/_posts/2025-03-24-illustration.md

 ### Easter egg

-During holidays, the box in the animations above is sometimes replaced with a thematically appropriate alternative, such as an Easter egg for Easter.
+During holidays, the box in the animations above is occasionally replaced with a thematically appropriate alternative, such as an Easter egg for Easter.

 {% include framework/shortcodes/figure.html
 src="/assets/images/gen/content/blog-illustration/easter-egg.png"